flathub/org.DolphinEmu.dolphin-emu/README.md

 ## device=all

-This is required in order for arbitrary gamepads to work, as well as gpu acceleration.
+This is required in order for arbitrary gamepads to work, as well as GPU acceleration.

-If you don't like this and don't want gamepad support it is possible to change this to ```device=dri``` so that opengl will still work.
+If you don't like this and don't want gamepad support it is possible to change this to ```device=dri``` so that OpenGl will still work.

 ## filesystem=host:ro